Schumerlab/doc/ONT_sequencing_data_acquisition.md

 ### Flowcell reuse
 Flowcells can be washed and reused using the [wash protocol](https://nanoporetech.com/document/flow-cell-wash-kit-exp-wsh004?device=PromethION).
 After wash + storage buffer but before putting in fridge, run a flowcell check and add a sticker with the number of remaining pores.
 Also, fill out the flowcell spreadsheet.
 We save and reuse flowcells with > 500 pores.
 Flowcells should be stored in the storage bags in the 4C.

 **Note**: theoretically, the DNAse in the washmix gets rid of 99.9% of old DNA but we have not tested this.
 Not all analyses will be sensitive to contaminant DNA, but if yours are (eg genome assembly), consider using a flowcell that previously sequenced a diverged species (eg northern swordtail vs platyfish).
-With this level of divergence (2%, it should be very easy identify contaminants).
+With this level of divergence (2%), it should be very easy identify contaminants.
 More closely related species can be used too, but we recommend not using the same species.
 A formal de-contamination pipeline is in the works.
 Using the barcoding kit is another way to avoid contamination.

 ### P2 Solo
 We have a P2 Solo, which can run 2 flowcells at once.
 This machine cost $25,000 so please be careful with it.